 This episode is a conversation between Mystie and Virginia Lee Rogers, who helps with member support.

 Mystie: So, welcome to the first episode of 2018.
-So, we’re going to be kicking off the season again with a conversation about brain dumps with Simplified Organization’s Customer Support Assistant, Virginia Lee Rogers.
+So, we’re going to be kicking off the season again with a conversation about brain dump tips with my Customer Support Assistant, Virginia Lee Rogers.
 Thanks for joining me, Virginia Lee.

 Virginia Lee: Hi, Mystie, hi everyone.